boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

         pyside6-uic src\ansys\aedt\toolkits\new_toolkit_name\ui\toolkit.ui -o src\ansys\aedt\toolkits\new_toolkit_name\UI\ui_main.py

 #.
-Create your script to control this user interface.
+Create your script to control this user interface, you can use frontend\frontend.py as a template.

 Create documentation
 --------------------

 The documentation is created automatically using Sphinx.

-You need to define the structure in the doc/source/index.rst
+You need to define the structure in doc/source/index.rst.

-#.
-Modify doc/source/conf.py lines 16, 20, 31, 36, 46 and 57 with the toolkit name.

-#.
-Remove the file doc/source/Toolkit_template.py and line 12 from doc/source/index.rst.

-#.
-Modify README.rst, this is the first page when you open the documentation.

-#.
-Modify all rst files in doc/source

 #.
 You can build the documentation locally: